A story about a conventional pig farm in the 1980s

-Kent grew up on a farm and the other day I started asking him some questions that I don’t remember asking before, which is fairly curious since I’ve been blogging about this stuff for a while now.
+Kent grew up on a farm and the other day I started asking him some questions that I don’t remember asking before, which is perplexing since I’ve been digging into the whole real food world for a while now.
 He was telling me that his family raised animals for milk and meat, and he remembers that nothing got wasted because anything that didn’t get eaten at their table went to the pigs.
 Their cows, pigs, rabbits, ducks, and chickens all roamed free out on their land.
 Kent’s Dad also worked another full time job, and they got to the point where they either had to dump a lot of money into the farm and get bigger (and become more of a factory operation), or just get out, so that’s when they stopped farming in the late 70’s.
 They still knew people who farmed, so Kent always had farming jobs, and he told me more about a certain pig farm he worked at…

 Where was common sense?

 He said the pigs were in a barn on a cement slab all day every day, and they were given something in their feed so they’d have only liquid stools.
 This made the waste easier to deal with because it went right into a big tank, and then was pumped out into a ‘honey wagon’ and spread on the fields.
 I was surprised that this type of farming began almost 30 years ago, probably longer.
-Sadly, Kent’s Dad now has Alzheimers, but I wish I could ask him, “Didn’t anyone back then stop and think that this kind of farming might not be smart, to make those animals have constant diarrhea and keep them inside on cement all the time?
+Sadly, Kent’s Dad now has Alzheimers, but I wish I could ask him, “Did anyone wonder if this kind of farming was wise, to make the animals have constant diarrhea and keep them inside on cement all of the time?
 And if it’s not a good (or humane) way to raise animals, how could it not also affect the nutrition and safety of the meat?”
 I asked Kent if he remembers anyone ever questioning some of these farming practices.
 He said that farmers were told this was how to turn a decent profit at farming.
 When I asked his Mom she said, “I think many felt pressured to do things that way in order to make a living.”

 Kate from the Modern Alternative Mama blog interviewed her local farmer, who lived both sides of this issue: Confinement farming and returning to natural methods.
 Here's an excerpt: